fork123aniket/Text-to-Image-Synthesis-using-StackGANs/README.md

 # StackGANs-based Text to Image Generation

-This repository provides stage-wise implementation of StackGANs to produce photo-realistic images from given text.
+This repository provides Stage-wise implementation of StackGANs to produce photo-realistic images from given text.
 The Stage-1 GAN sketches the primitive shape and colors of the object based on the given text description, yielding Stage-1 low-resolution images.
-On the other hand, The Stage-2 GAN takes Stage-I results and text descriptions as inputs and generates high-resolution images with photo-realistic details.
+On the other hand, The Stage-2 GAN takes Stage-1 results and text descriptions as inputs and generates high-resolution images with photo-realistic details.
 Moreover, it is able to rectify defects in Stage-1 results and add compelling details with the refinement process.

 ## Requirements